w3c/cogai/agents/Reflections.md

 * How to support abstract tokens that span multiple lower-level tokens?

+Could this work using a pipeline for successive state machines, where each machine generates a sequence for input to next state machine?
+Without a stack, the pipeline length would need to be at least equal to the maximum depth of the abstract parse tree.

 An even more ambitious goal is to learn the co-dependencies of abstract tokens, e.g. semantic constraints on which noun phrases can appear as the subject of a given verb.
 That would involve an attention mechanism, as a preposition (for instance) may be some distance from its verb.

 * How to support co-dependencies between abstract tokens?